trigger-corp/Forge-Documentation/source/modules/native/the_basics.rst

   :ref:`Events <native_plugins_native_events>`.
 * An example plugin is included in ``io.trigger.forge.android.modules.alert``

-.. important:: On Android you should only need to modify files in ``src`` and ``assets/src`` directly, any other changes should be done using build steps.
+.. important:: On Android you should only need to modify files in ``ForgeModule/src`` directly, any other changes should be done using build steps.

 iOS